-Dude, all of these posts read like CAS/Russia cope.
+Dude, all of these posts read bad.

 I didn’t fire at SPAA because they’re not going to win the enemy team the match, so I fired at tanks in the middle of the battlefield.
 The parallax between them and the SPAA in spawn made it difficult enough to not intercept them, and I didn’t fire on a Merkava Mk4M or Black Night, so they weren’t intercepted by APS either.